Bad Brains Logo

 Bad Brains LogoBad Brains Logo PNG

 The Bad Brains logo is menacing and global.
-The emblem addresses world order and hierarchy issues and speaks of global divine domination.
+The emblem addresses issues of world order and hierarchy and speaks of global divine domination.
 The symbol represents a group that stands for peace and humanism.

 Bad Brains: Brand overview

 Bad Brains is a hardcore punk band from Washington, composed of four African-Americans.
 The band has broken up and reformed several times due to the frequent arrests of vocalist H.R.
-Nevertheless, they managed to record ten studio and four live albums.
-Since 1994, the artists have reunited in their original line-up—H.R., Dr. Know, Darryl Jenifer, Earl Hudson—and have stayed together ever since.
+Nevertheless, they have recorded 10 studio and 4 live albums.
+Since 1994, the artists have reunited in their original line-up, H.R., Dr. Know, Darryl Jenifer, Earl Hudson, and have stayed together ever since.

 Meaning and History